 The first step in gaining insight to your finances and frugal living goals is through your money.
 It goes without saying that in order to manage your money, you have to know how much you have coming in and how much you have going out.
 The best way to do that is through a budget and income and expense spreadsheet.

-With a farm, I have a budget and IES for both the home and the farm.
+With a farm, I have a budget and IES for the home and an IES for the farm.
 Each month, I am able to see where my money goes, and if the farm needs a loan (or some months, a downright ‘transfusion’) from the home.